telerik/ajax-docs/controls/calendar/getting-started/overview.md

-This tutorial will walk you through creating a Web page that uses **RadCalendar** controls.
+This tutorial will walk you through creating a Web page that uses the [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx) controls.
 It shows how to:

 * Use the  RadCalendar control.